-One important aspect that we at VIVAHR believe is essential to building a strong company culture starts with amazing having leaders who know how to hire other amazing individuals that will support a business’s growth.
+One important aspect that we at VIVAHR believe is essential to building a strong company culture starts with having amazing leaders who know how to hire other amazing individuals that will support a business’s growth.
 It is a well-working cycle when a company has a great leader who hires other great people, then everyone all works together to produce an efficient business.
 A company leader that finds the right people to be an employee understands the value of obtaining a hiring process that properly attracts their ideal candidates.
-Leaders that use the right hiring software and crafts a stunning job description provide potential candidates with an initial insight into a company’s culture while drawing interest to be employed at that company.
+Leaders that use the right hiring software and crafts stunning job descriptions provide potential candidates with an initial insight into a company’s culture while drawing interest to be employed at that company.
 Further, in a company’s hiring process, an effective leader will also be animate about having interview questions that help narrow down the right candidate.
 The right questions asked in an interview adds support to the process of building a company’s culture.
 Once the selection of a great candidate has been made in the hiring process, the opportunity to be an outstanding leader is discovered in the instruction and formation given to every employee.

 In general, leaders in a company hire and guide their employees, and those employees provide effort and time towards the viability of the business.
 An excellent leader has recognized their position in this process and grants the support needed to continue a company’s pursuit of achieving its goals.
 Many business leaders from the past and present have contributed their advice to what it takes to be a great leader.
 The more information that you can receive to being an exceptional leader from others can help you be exactly what your employees need.
 To help you become a better leader, we have asked some wonderful individuals who currently hold a leadership position to discuss what it takes to be an outstanding leader.

-The number #1 tip to be a great leader to your team is to Hear Them Out.
+The number one tip to be a great leader to your team is to Hear Them Out.
 In my personal experience, most of my staff appreciated that we never skipped the 1-1s meeting.
 In each such meeting, I made it a point to explicitly poke and ask about what is not going well in the team.
 When they felt confident that they will be heard – then even the most submissive employee got the courage to talk about team dynamics and other concerns that would otherwise have been ignored.

 To be a great leader you should hold your employees accountable for results, but not micro-manage them or the process they take to get there.
 It’s important to help and to see your employees accomplish goals and make progress, but when you try to over-manage and be there every step of the way that’s when you cross the line into being an over-managing leader.